-Climate and land-use changes are key drivers of current biodiversity trends, but interactions between these drivers are poorly modeled, even though they could amplify or mitigate negative impacts of climate change.
+Climate and land-use changes are key drivers of current biodiversity trends, but interactions between these drivers are poorly modelled, even though they could amplify or mitigate negative impacts of climate change.

 Our results suggest that public policies that promote extensive agricultural practices are more appropriate for improving the fate of bird communities in agricultural landscapes, especially with the regionalization of agricultural policy.